huangjiadidi/PUGAN/README.md

 * python 3.7.3
 * numpy (lastest version)
 * tensorflow (lastest version, don't need to download it you don't need to calculcate fid)
-* [Cat Dataset](http://academictorrents.com/details/c501571c29d16d7f41d159d699d0e7fb37092cbd) (if you want to use it)

 **Before you run the code**
 * make sure all required folders are created, including a output folder to save model, an extra folder to save generated images and an inception folder for inception model.

-* if you want to use CAT dataset: Run setting_up_script.sh in same folder as preprocess_cat_dataset.py and your CAT dataset (open and run manually)
+* if you want to use [Cat Dataset](http://academictorrents.com/details/c501571c29d16d7f41d159d699d0e7fb37092cbd): Run setting_up_script.sh in same folder as preprocess_cat_dataset.py and your CAT dataset (open and run manually)

 **Usage**
 * run 'GAN_losses_iter.py' (please check the arguements in the code carefully, including the argument for change the model and hyperprarmeter)